How to Avoid Cold and Flu Outbreaks in the Office: 6 Essential Practices

 by Miller's Supplies At Work

-Rule #1: Regularly Clean and Disinfect Commonly Touched Surfaces
+Practice #1: Regularly Clean and Disinfect Commonly Touched Surfaces

 Viruses on door handles, light switches, handrails on stairs, and sink faucets can spread quickly in an office.
 Don’t forget elevator buttons, copiers, and printers, Cleaning any of these hard surfaces with disinfecting wipes can reduce surface contamination in these hot spots for germs.